 Rule of Law

-Bahrain’s constitution asserts that the system of government is founded on a separation of legislative, executive, and judicial authorities, but, in reality, there is no genuine separation of power.
-The king wields extensive legislative, executive and judicial power and has the power to appoint the prime minister, deputies, judges, and all members of the upper house of parliament.
-Additionally, as the commander-in-chief of the armed forces, the king can call for a referendum, dissolve the elected lower house of parliament, and call for early elections.
-Effectively, the king can rule by decree.
-Parliament lacks the authority to hold the king or the prime minister accountable but does possess limited means to express its disagreement with the cabinet or question ministers.
-The government heavily relies on the king, although the prime minister is able to propose cabinet members; however, the king has the final say in their approval.
+Bahrain’s constitution asserts that the system of government is based on a separation of legislative, executive and judicial authorities.
+However, in reality, there is no separation of power.
+The king holds extensive legislative, executive and judicial power, and has the authority to appoint the prime minister, his deputies, judges and all members of the upper house of parliament.
+He is the commander in chief of the armed forces, can call a referendum, dissolve the lower house of parliament and call early elections.
+The king can effectively rule by decree.
+Parliament does not have the authority to hold the king or the prime minister accountable but does possess limited means to express its disagreement with the cabinet or question ministers.
+The prime minister is able to propose cabinet members; however, the king has the final say in their approval.
+Meanwhile, oversight bodies in Bahrain – such as the Interior Ministry’s Ombudsman Office, the Special Investigations Unit and the National Institute for Human Rights – are neither independent nor able to investigate abuses of power or violations of international law by Bahraini authorities.

 Separation of powers

-In 2017, the king ratified a constitutional amendment that grants military courts the authority to trial civilians “accused of threatening the security of the state.”
-By doing so, the amendment further downgraded the rule of law in Bahrain.
-Defendants in military court have fewer guarantees for a fair trial compared to civilian courts.
-Both military and civilian courts regularly issue controversial sentences against journalists, human rights defenders, and opposition figures, demonstrating that the judiciary largely acts on behalf of the regime.
+In 2017, the king ratified a constitutional amendment that grants military courts the authority to try civilians “accused of threatening the security of the state.”
+By doing so, the amendment further downgraded the rule of law in Bahrain, as defendants in military courts have fewer guarantees for a fair trial compared to civilian courts.
+Both military and civilian courts regularly issue controversial sentences against journalists, human rights defenders and opposition figures, illustrating that the judiciary largely acts on behalf of the regime.
+Members of the royal family are also represented in the judiciary.
+Despite repeated court losses by officials, the royal family effectively enjoys impunity.

 Independent judiciary